tomcam/spectre-book/grid.md

 ## Nested grids

 Grids can be nested.
-Let's create this infographic template:
+Let's create this infographic:

 [Preview](https://htmlpreview.github.com/?https://github.com/tomcam/spectre-css-examples/blob/master/slidefu-infographic.html)

+It consists of three rows: the header, the bottom, and the client area showing most of the text.
+See the margin on each side?
+It's 3 blank columns.
+So the client area is 6 columns wide, with 3 columns of nothingness on each side.

+Note that the client area has 3 columns.

 ### Step 1: Start with a 3-column, one row header

 ```html